FutCoinSpot Blog • 2026 Guide

 Your account's history

-Accounts with established gameplay history, regular match activity, SBC completions, and organic market trading are far less likely to get flagged.
+Accounts with established gameplay history, regular match activity, SBC completions, and organic market trading are far less likely to get flagged than dormant accounts that suddenly have massive coin influxes.
 An active, "lived-in" account is your best protection regardless of what you're doing.

 Our track record

 We have a 0.00% historical customer ban rate across hundreds of deliveries.
-That's a factual track record, not a guarantee — no seller can promise 100% safety, and anyone who does is lying to you.
-What we can tell you is that our snipe method has been battle-tested across multiple FC cycles.
-Check our current prices →
+That's a factual track record, not a guarantee.
+We're transparent about that distinction because we respect you enough to be honest.
+EA can update their detection at any time.
+No seller can promise you 100% safety, and anyone who does is lying to you.
+What we can tell you is that our snipe method has been battle-tested across multiple FC cycles, and our 4.9/5 Trustpilot rating with hundreds of verified reviews reflects that track record.

 Why transfer method matters more than anything

-If you take one thing from this entire article, make it this: the method used to move coins to your account is the single most important factor in whether you get caught.
+If you're going to take one thing away from this entire article, make it this: the method used to move coins to your account is the single most important factor in whether you get caught.

 For the full technical breakdown of how each method works, read our complete guide to FC coin transfer methods.